neilzl/Cymric/README.md

 Cymric
 ======

-Cymric is a jQuery lib for developing Sina Weibo applications!
+Cymric is a jQuery lib for developing Sina Weibo applications!!